RailTopoModel

 RailTopoModel is a systemic data model for describing the topology-based railway infrastructure as needed by various applications.
 The RailTopoModel has been initially developed under patronage of the International Union of Railways (UIC) and was released as International Railway Standard (IRS) 30100 in April 2016.
 It has been described as a common data model for the railway sector.
 RailTopoModel is currently continued by UIC as RailSystemModel, a re-branding resulting from the extension of its scope.
-On the other hand, RTM development (from RTM 1.2) went on as a fork iniitated by the railML community and managed by the organisation railML.org.
+On the other hand, RTM development (from RTM 1.2) went on as a fork initiated by the railML community and managed by the organisation railML.org.

 Motivation

 In the field of railway networks, many non-standard descriptions are needed for addressing specific needs: RINF to describe infrastructure; ETCS for train control and protection; INSPIRE for spatial information.
 Network operators or suppliers took particular initiatives to harmonize their network representations for gathering, providing, or using network-related data.
 The purpose of RailTopoModel is to define a general, standard model for railway infrastructure.